Celebrating 36 Years of Art at the Hot Springs Gallery Walk

 Wrapped Gift Boutique – 404 Central Avenue

 The sister store to Aqua is open until 9 PM during Gallery Walk.
 This month we will host Alison Parsons and Justin Miller from Leather and Lumber Company with a fun pop-up celebrating the the Hot Springs baseball connection.
 Leather and Lumber Co. handcrafts incredible leather goods out of retired baseball gloves.
-Chloe Stainbrook will play guitar for us.

 All Things Arkansas – 610 Central Avenue